48,000 Hz: Origin

 In the late 1970s, digital audio didn't yet have a standard for a sampling rate, with proprietary sampling rates ranging from 32 kHz up to 50 kHz.

 As the use of digital audio increased, it became apparent that standardization on a single sampling rate was needed, which started to be worked on in 1981.

 A variety of requirements had to be considered before deciding on a sampling rate.
-Principally, the samplling rate had to be at least double the maximal frequency carried (as per the Nyquist–Shannon sampling theorem) — at least 40 kHz to roughly cover all human-audible frequencies without aliasing distortion.
+Principally, the sampling rate had to be at least double the maximal frequency carried (as per the Nyquist–Shannon sampling theorem) — at least 40 kHz to roughly cover all human-audible frequencies without aliasing distortion.

 The sampling rates under consideration ranged between 45 kHz and 60 kHz.
 60 kHz would have been the ideal sampling rate for film and video use because it would have a complete absence of leap frames, but from the professional audio-only recording perspective, it was considered wastefully high.

 Decca Records first adopted the 48 kHz sampling rate in 1978 with the Decca Digital Audio Recorder.

 To synchronize digital audio with television and film, there were five sampling rates available, that had leap frames but were not too high, which were as follows: 45, 48, 50, 52.5, and 54 kHz.
 European television chose 48 kHz due to them already broadcasting in 32 kHz, which corresponded to a 3:2 ratio, which made conversion easy, with no leap frames.
 As for NTSC television, they had two choices: 48, or 50 kHz.
 Ultimately, they chose 48 kHz, because there would be a leap frame every 5 frames, unlike 50 kHz, which would have a leap frame every 3 frames of color and b/w NTSC video, because European television was already using 48 kHz, and because it was easy to synchronize with 24 frames per second, a common frame rate used in television, and video.